ncoghlan/misc/notes/python3/questions_and_answers.rst

 increase the attractiveness of supporting Python 3 for library and framework developers.

+A significant milestone only attained over 2016 and 2017 has been the three largest public cloud providers (Amazon Web Services, Microsoft Azure, and Google Cloud Platform) ensuring that Python 3 is a fully supported development option on their respective platforms, adding to the support already previously available in platforms like Heroku and OpenShift Online.

-I also see the `ongoing migration
+Specifically in the context of infrastructure, I also see the `ongoing migration
 <https://wiki.openstack.org/wiki/Python3>`__ of OpenStack components from
 being Python 2 only applications to being Python 3 compatible as highly significant, as OpenStack is arguably one of the most notable Python projects currently in existence in terms of spreading awareness outside the traditional open source and academic environs.
-In particular, if OpenStack becomes a Python 3 application, then the plethora of cloud provider developers and hardware vendor plugin developers employed to work on it will all be learning Python 3 rather than Python 2.
+In particular, if OpenStack becomes a Python 3 application, then the plethora of regional cloud provider developers and hardware vendor plugin developers employed to work on it will all be learning Python 3 rather than Python 2.

-The third notable milestone has been the education community's staunch advocacy for the wider Python community to catch up with them in adopting Python 3 wholesale, rather than confusing their students with occasional recommendations to learn Python 2 directly, rather than learning Python 3 first.
+A notable early contribution to adoption has been the education community's staunch advocacy for the wider Python community to catch up with them in embracing Python 3, rather than confusing their students with occasional recommendations to learn Python 2 directly, rather than learning Python 3 first.